 Concussions in Youth Athletes - Nebraska

-Section 71-904 is directed to schools, and requires that each school make concussion training available to all coaches; requires an information sheet about concussions be distributed to parents on an annual basis; the information sheet must be signed and returned by a parent/guardian before any participation by a student in an athletic activity; and any student suspected of sustaining a concussion must removed from the activity and not permitted to return until evaluated by a health care professional and given written clearance from the health care professional and written and signed permission to resume participation by their parent/guardian.
+§71-9104(5) requires that each school make concussion training available to all coaches; an information sheet about concussions be distributed to parents on an annual basis; that the information sheet is signed and returned by a parent/guardian before any participation by a student in an athletic activity; and that any student suspected of sustaining a concussion is removed from the activity and not permitted to return until evaluated by a health care professional and given written clearance from the health care professional and along with a signed permission to resume participation by their parent/guardian.
 The law requires parents to be notified if their child is removed from an activity under this section.
+The 2014 amendment (paragraph contained in §71-9104(5)) requires that each approved, accredited, public, private, denominational, or parochial school establish a return to learn protocol for students sustaining a concussion and returning to school.

 Section 71-9105 is directed to city, village, business or nonprofit organizations that organize youth athletic activities where athletes 19 years and younger are required to pay a fee to participate or where the cost is sponsored by a business or nonprofit group.
 These groups are required to: make concussion training available to coaches; provide concussion information sheets to coaches and parents; and, if any player is suspected of sustaining a concussion, remove the player from the activity, and the player is not permitted to return until the player is evaluated by a licensed health care professional and given written clearance, and has written permission to return from their parent/guardian.
 This section requires the organization to notify a parent/guardian if their child has been removed from participation for a suspected concussion, as well as the time and date of the injury, the symptoms observed, and any attempted treatment of the symptoms.